 How to apply

-If you are applying for Over 60 free bus travel, you can now complete your personal details online and even upload a photo if you wish.
+If you are applying for free bus travel because you are over 60, you can fill in your personal details and upload a photo online.

 - Proof of age